todokku/acm-mmsys-2020-grand-challenge/README.md

 #### Network Profiles

-We're still working on network profiles to reproduce conditions, but the above assets will get you started until then.
+We're still working on network profiles to exercise our representative conditions, but the above assets will get you started until then.

 ## Requirements
 - MacOS